Loading...

 So this lesson is split into two parts.

-The first part, we're gonna talk about the noble gases, kind of where we can find them on the periodic table, a little bit about them.
+The first part we're gonna talk about the renewable gases, kind of where we can find them on the periodic table, a little bit about them.

-But we're gonna leave most of the bulk of their properties and what we use them for in the second 1/2 of the lesson.
+But we're gonna leave most of the bulk of their properties and what we use them for in the second half of the lesson.

 So let's get started.

-True or false, the elements in group 0 are helium, nitrogen, argon, krypton, xenon, radium and oganesson.
+The elements in Group 0 are: helium, nitrogen, argon, krypton, xenon, radium, and oganesson.

-Okay, so group 0 elements, as the clue is in the name, the noble gases, they are gases at room temperature.
+Okay, so Group 0 elements as the clue is in the name the noble gases, they are gases at room temperature, oganesson the exception.

 We're not really gonna talk about oganesson too much to be honest.

-We're not gonna really talk about the elements too far down the periodic table.
+We're not gonna really talk about the elements too far down the period table.

 Our trends tend to break down a little bit.